Planning Permission In Portugal

 - Acoustic properties of walls and floors

-- Any other special details pertaining to the construction of the building.
+- The Architect will also include any other unique information about the construction of the building.

-This part of the application for planning permission is usually the longest and depending on the Camera, can take anywhere from ninety days to twelve months, some Cameras can even take longer.
+This part of the application for planning permission is usually the most prolonged and, depending on the Camera, can take anywhere from ninety days to twelve months.
+Some Cameras can even take longer.

 Licença de Obras (Licence to work)